i-Coderr/i-coderr.github.io/README.md

 Explore the detailed breakdown of my skills and experience in the resume section.

 #### Portfolio:
-Discover my various pet projects on GitHub through sections, each offering a unique perspective on my skills and interests.
+Discover my various pet projects on GitHub through links, each offering a unique perspective on my skills and interests.

 #### Contact:
 In this section, you can drop a message via email using the contact form.